backopsco/API/main.md

 # Notifications

 Notifications the user is involved with.
+Notifications are Activity Items, but aggregated for user.

 paginated with the offset not the page number